euroargodev/argoonlineschool/paper.md

 The target audience of the AoS are high school or early graduate students, and the programming content included in Lesson 3 provides an ideal opportunity to support students with technical or science curriculum.
 It is recommended not to skip any lesson in the AoS as the content is carefully connected from less to greater complexity, guaranteeing a progressive learning.
 The user has the opportunity to self-assess the learning process carried out during their course in the AoS through the proposed quizzes.

-The AoS has been designed to have the possibility to be expanded to following the implementation of new features in the Argo program.
+The AoS has been designed to have the possibility to be expanded to follow the implementation of new features in the Argo program.

 # Statement of need

 Argo [@roemmich-2019; @riser-2016] is an international program that collects information from inside the ocean using a fleet of floats that drift with the ocean currents.
 The floats move up and down between the surface and a mid-water level measuring ocean variables and spend almost all their life below the surface.
-Argo has been collecting more than 100,000 oceanographic profiles per year since 2012 and is composed of approximately 4,000 floats,constituting the major component of the [Global Ocean Observing System](https://www.goosocean.org/).
+Argo has been collecting more than 100,000 oceanographic profiles per year since 2012 and is composed of approximately 4,000 floats, constituting the major component of the [Global Ocean Observing System](https://www.goosocean.org/).

 Although data from Argo [@Argo2021] is publicly and freely available, it is a huge dataset, with thousands of files and the free documentation is rather complex since it has to cope with the many different models of floats and sensors, and the traceability of the quality control of all the measurements.
 The Argo community has always been aware of the difficulties of early users to manage the complex and large datasets from the network.
-In that sense, the Argo Online School addresses an existing need for the Argo community to better communicate on the Argo programme and how its invaluable dataset can be used for various applications.
+In that sense, the Argo Online School addresses an existing need for the Argo community to communicate on the Argo programme and how its invaluable dataset can be used for various applications.

 The potential of e-learning platforms is used in the Argo Online School to offer all kinds of resources to users and thus promote and improve the access and use of the Argo data.
 In this way, the AoS is defined as an e-learning tool based on an interactive environment similar to other already established educational platforms.
 It is a tool with great educational potential that not only seeks to show the basic steps to use Argo data, but also to empower users so that they face future _programming_ scenarios in their academic and professional stage.